Dominated Pesin theory: convex sum of hyperbolic measures: Introduction

-We consider the homoclinic relation on the set of hyperbolic periodic orbit.
-It is an equivalence relation and we call \emph{intersection classes} the equivalence classes for the homoclinic relation \footnote{The \emph{intersection class} of a hyperbolic periodic point was first considered in \cite{New:80} and called \emph{$h$-class}.
+We consider the homoclinic relation on the set of hyperbolic periodic orbits in $\tilde\Lambda$.
+It is an equivalence relation and we call \emph{intersection classes} (relative to $\tilde\Lambda$) the equivalence classes for the homoclinic relation which are contained in $\tilde\Lambda$. \footnote{The \emph{intersection class} of a hyperbolic periodic point was first considered in \cite{New:80} and called \emph{$h$-class}.
 With this terminology, the classical \emph{homoclinic class} of a hyperbolic periodic point (called \emph{$h$-closure} in \cite{New:80}) is the closure of its intersection class.
-See also Remark~\ref{rem:hertzens} for similar, but \emph{a priori} unrelated, concepts.}.
-Under the hypotheses of Theorem~\ref{t.homoclinic}, \cite[Proposition 1.4]{Cro:11} together with Theorem~\ref{t.homoclinic} associate to $\mu$ a unique intersection class, denoted by $H(\mu)$ and called \emph{the intersection class of $\mu$}: the class $H(\mu)$ is the intersection class of any periodic orbit in $\tilde \La$ whose corresponding measure is close enough to $\mu$.
+See also Remark~\ref{rem:hertzens} for similar, but \emph{a priori} unrelated, concepts.} Under the hypotheses of Theorem~\ref{t.homoclinic}, \cite[Proposition 1.4]{Cro:11} together with Theorem~\ref{t.homoclinic} associates to any hyperbolic invariant measure $\mu$ which is accumulated by ergodic measures (and, in particular, to any hyperbolic ergodic measure $\mu$) a unique intersection class, denoted by $H(\mu)$ and called the \emph{intersection class of $\mu$} (relative to $\tilde\Lambda$): the class $H(\mu)$ is the intersection class of any periodic orbit in $\tilde \La$ whose corresponding measure is close enough to $\mu$.
+Since we always will restrict our considerations to $\tilde\Lambda$ alone, below we simply will talk about \emph{intersection classes}.
+We will prove Theorem~\ref{t.homoclinic} at the end of Section~\ref{sec:intcla}.